 What decisions are made based on my Trust Score?

 Your Trust Score is used by Tanda by Yahoo Finance to determine your savings circle limit and position access.
-The higher your score, the higher payout saving circles you can join and the earlier positions you can take.
+The higher your score, the higher payout savings circles you can join and the earlier positions you can take.
 Don’t worry, other users are not able to use your Trust Score to determine your access to a savings circle or position in the savings circle.

-and payouts
+Getting your payout

 How do I receive my payout?